-Associate the letter Q (and lowercase q) with the /kw/ sound (e.g., quail, queen, quick).
+Associate the uppercase letter Q and lowercase letter q with the /kw/ sound as in quail, queen, and quick.

 - Action cards